Dennis Seimen

-Dennis Seimen (born 1 December 2005) is a German professional footballer who plays as a goalkeeper for club SC Paderborn, on loan from VfB Stuttgart.
+Dennis Seimen (/de/; born 1 December 2005) is a German professional footballer who plays as a goalkeeper for club VfB Stuttgart and the Germany under-21 team.

 Club career

 Seimen was a youth product of FC Heilbronn and Karlsruher SC, before moving to VfB Stuttgart's academy in 2015.
 Captaining their U17s, he signed his first professional contract with Stuttgart at the age of 15 on 13 October 2021.
 He was promoted to VfB Stuttgart II in the Regionalliga in April 2023.
 He was called up to Stuttgart's senior team for the first time as the backup goalkeeper in a Bundesliga tie with Bayer Leverkusen on 14 May 2023.
 Seimen was named as the second keeper for the Stuttgart team in advance of the 2023–24 Bundesliga season.

 On 13 September 2024, Seimen extended his contract with VfB Stuttgart until June 2029.

 On 30 May 2025, Seimen moved on loan to SC Paderborn in 2.
 Bundesliga.
+He broke SC Paderborn's record for most clean-sheets in a season, and even kept clean-sheets in all of his first four games.

 International career

-Born in Germany, Seimen was born to Romanian parents.
-He is a youth international for Germany.
+While being eligible to also play for Romania, he is a youth international for Germany.
 He was named captain of the Germany U17s in 2022, and was part of the squad at the 2022 UEFA European Under-17 Championship.
+For the U21s, he made his debut in 2025 as first choice goalkeeper.

+Personal life

+Born in Heilbronn, Germany, he is the son of Reinhold Seimen and Ana Nita.
+His father is Transylvanian Saxon, an ethnic German diasporic minority living in Romania, of whom most are Spätaussiedler by now.
+A football coach, his father was born in Zendersch, a village in Bladenmarkt, Transylvania (Siebenbürgen).
+His mother is Romanian and used to play football too.